 Grounding is defined as a set of strategies that are designed to help people manage traumatic memories, anxious feelings, or emotional pain.

-Techniques often involve visualisation and connection to the senses to help distract people from unwanted thoughts and feelings.
-Examples include focusing on the sensation of placing your hands in water or on a strong scent like lavender.
+Grounding techniques involve visualisation and connecting with the senses to provide distraction from unwanted thoughts and feelings.
+Examples include focusing on the sensation of placing your hands in water or on the smell of a strong scent like lavender.

 When can grounding be useful?

-Grounding is primarily used as a technique to help people cope with and detach themselves from unwanted memories, flashbacks, and negative emotions.
+Grounding is primarily used to help people cope with and detach themselves from unwanted memories, flashbacks, and negative emotions.

 During these times, it’s easy for our emotions to take over and influence our thoughts and physical responses.
 Using grounding techniques can be a way to interrupt the body’s natural response to distress and help return the brain to a place of safety.